|Dion Jordan||OEMS Director|

 |Jason Mak||Diversity and Inclusion Manager|

 Jason Mak currently serves as the ODHS Diversity and Inclusion Manager.
-Jason graduated from the University of Oregon with a Bachelor’s Degree in Ethnic Studies and did his graduate work in Asian American Studies at UCLA.
+Jason graduated from the University of Oregon with a Bachelor’s Degree in Ethnic Studies and did their graduate work in Asian American Studies at UCLA.
 With responsibilities for developing internal workforce Diversity and Inclusion initiatives, Jason has also served as the Diversity and Equity Manager at the City of Eugene; worked as the Affirmative Action/Equal Opportunity Analyst at Lane Community College; was the HR Recruitment Manager at Eugene School District; and taught Ethnic Studies courses as an adjunct instructor.

 As a second generation Chinese American, Jason is actively involved in a number of local and national community groups and professional Diversity & Inclusion associations and enjoys mentoring and learning from the next generation of young leaders.